-In 1815 more settlers were making their way from the New England states & a combination saw & grist mill was built on Tinkers Creek that year.
+In 1815 more settlers were making their way from the New England states and a combination saw and grist mill was built on Tinkers Creek that year.
 The Gleeson family arrived from New York in 1818.
-Moses Gleeson 1782 – 1868 & his wife Polly (Richardson) Gleeson (1789 – 1870) raised 10 children, all born in Ohio, & became the second prominent family & richest landowners in Little Egypt.
+Moses Gleeson 1782 – 1868 and his wife Polly (Richardson) Gleeson (1789 – 1870) raised 10 children, all born in Ohio, and became the second prominent family and richest landowners in Little Egypt.
 They purchased the mill which already had its lumber section converted into more room for grinding grain.
-Production & sales went very well, so Moses & Polly used the profits to begin their next venture.
+Production and sales went very well, so Moses and Polly used the profits to begin their next venture.

-They set their sights on building a relatively lavish tavern & inn on the Cleveland – Pittsburgh Stagecoach Rd.
+They set their sights on building a relatively lavish tavern and inn on the Cleveland – Pittsburgh Stagecoach Rd.
 The “World’s End Tavern” was constructed on the East side of Dunham Rd, back then called Egypt Rd South of Tinkers Creek.
-The tavern was two houses built together, one side for the family & the other side for lodgers, aptly named as it was situated on a steep hilltop overlooking Tinkers Creek.
-Another house was built by the Gleesons for the lockmaster of the Ohio & Erie Canal section that ran through town & opened in 1827.
+The tavern was 2 houses built together, one side for the family and the other side for lodgers, aptly named as it was situated on a steep hilltop overlooking Tinkers Creek.
+Another house was built by the Gleesons for the lockmaster of the Ohio & Erie Canal section that ran through town and opened in 1827.
 Behind the tavern, they established Gleeson Cemetery on the site of the pyramid shaped mound.
 Rebecca Gleeson, one of their children that died in infancy, was the first burial there in 1833.

-Moses & Polly then built a nice 2 story brick house on the south side of Tinkers Creek in 1840, a steam powered saw mill in what’s now the Hermit’s Hollow Picnic Area in the Bedford Reservation of the Cuyahoga Valley National Park.
+Moses and Polly then built a nice 2 story brick house on the south side of Tinkers Creek in 1840, a steam-powered saw mill in what’s now the Hermit’s Hollow Picnic Area in the Bedford Reservation of the Cuyahoga Valley National Park.
 They also constructed a distillery on the modern day grounds of Astorhurst Golf Course.
-At that time, the Gleesons owned all of the land immediately east & west of Dunham & Egypt Roads.
+At that time, the Gleesons owned all of the land immediately east and west of Dunham and Egypt Roads.

-So as not to overlook some of the history outside of the Gleeson family during the mid to late 1800s, the town also had a one room schoolhouse next to Tinkers Creek, a general store, blacksmith shop, & a tavern called Ma Parker’s Tavern.
-It was owned by Mary Ann & Cardeo Parker who were from another large family in town.
-A house was purchased in 1880 to make a new school & a sandstone quarry was built in the late 1880s.
-Little Egypt was never incorporated & didn’t have a post office, but it could have proudly boasted of its growth in such a small area.
+So as not to overlook some of the history outside of the Gleeson family during the mid to late 1800s, the town also had a one-room schoolhouse next to Tinkers Creek, a general store, blacksmith shop, and a tavern called Ma Parker’s Tavern.
+It was owned by Mary Ann and Cardeo Parker who were from another large family in town.
+A house was purchased in 1880 to make a new school and a sandstone quarry was built in the late 1880s.
+Little Egypt was never incorporated and didn’t have a post office, but it could have proudly boasted of its growth in such a small area.

-Back to the Gleesons… the family name was changed to Gleason in some of its branches.
-Clara (Gleason) Carey (1851 – 1938), who was a granddaughter of Moses & Polly, inherited the estate & businesses.
-She moved into the World’s End Tavern with her husband Dominick Carey, a famous bridge & tunnel builder.
+The Gleeson family surname changed to Gleason in some of its branches in the mid to late 1800s.
+Clara (Gleason) Carey (1851 – 1938), who was a granddaughter of Moses and Polly, inherited the estate and businesses.
+She moved into the World’s End Tavern with her husband Dominick Carey, a famous bridge and tunnel builder.
 Dominick built the Maple Wood Stock Farm for race horse training near the site of the old distillery.
 He tragically died in flood waters around the Main Street Bridge (one of his projects) that connected Ohio to Wheeling, WV in 1892.

-The 1900s brought many changes & people to Little Egypt.
+The 1900s brought many changes and people to Little Egypt.
 A new tavern opened in 1902 at the old blacksmith shop.
 Construction of The New York Central Railroad began in 1904.
-Workers & engineers were brought in to build two trestles around town.
+Workers and engineers were brought in to build 2 trestles around town.
 Trains rolled through from 1911 to the early 1960s.
-Dunham & Egypt Roads were merged in 1907.
-Clara Gleason sold off the family land to Philip & Mary Astor in 1918.
-A new tavern opened in 1926 in the old blacksmith shop cabin & was owned by Charles Benada.
-They operated a day care center & restaurant in the old Gleeson house next to Tinkers Creek.
-A horse riding academy that opened in 1935, a beer garden, & a new general store in the 1940s kept the local economy going.
-In that era, cottages lined the streets & creek in town, creating a sort of touristy look.
-However, the much faster & more modern growing town of Walton Hills ended up overtaking the area & spelled the end for Little Egypt in 1951.
+Dunham and Egypt Roads were merged in 1907.
+Clara Gleason sold off the family land to Philip and Mary Astor in 1918.
+A new tavern opened in 1926 in the old blacksmith shop cabin and was owned by Charles Benada.
+A horse riding academy that opened in 1935, a beer garden, and a new general store in the 1940s kept the local economy going.
+In that era, cottages lined the streets and creek in town, creating a sort of touristy look.
+However, the much faster and more modern growing town of Walton Hills ended up overtaking the area and spelled the end for Little Egypt in 1951.

 There are still several remnants of Little Egypt left around the Bedford Reservation though.
-Charlie’s Tavern is still open & is now Tinkers Creek Road Tavern & the old lockmaster’s house is a visitor’s center for the reservation.
-The Edmund & Charlotte (Comstock) Gleason House (Clara’s parents), built in 1851, is at 7243 Canal Rd in Valley View, OH.
-It was put on the National Register Of Historic Places in 1978 & currently houses the Canal Corners Farm & Market.
+Charlie’s Tavern is still open and is now Tinkers Creek Road Tavern and the old lockmaster’s house is a visitor’s center for the reservation.
+The Edmund and Charlotte (Comstock) Gleason House (Clara’s parents), built in 1851, is at 7243 Canal Rd in Valley View, OH.
+It was put on the National Register of Historic Places in 1978 and currently houses the Canal Corners Farm and Market.

-The Walton Hills Historical Resource Center also conducts tours of Little Egypt, usually in March & May every year, meeting in the Hemlock Creek Pavilion parking lot in the Bedford Reservation.
-The one in March was for a hike to the Gleeson Cemetery & mound & the one in May a ride around tour for anyone that doesn’t want to do the hike.
+The Walton Hills Historical Resource Center also conducts tours of Little Egypt, usually in March and May every year, meeting in the Hemlock Creek Pavilion parking lot in the Bedford Reservation.
+The one in March was for a hike to the Gleeson Cemetery and mound and the one in May a ride around tour for anyone that doesn’t want to do the hike.
 There are also numerous reports of hauntings in the area.
 Whether going out on your own or taking a guided tour, Little Egypt is an amazing ghost town to visit within a modern day community.

-Thanks to group member Richard Drurey, manager of Consigned To The Forgotten & Photos By RWD, for providing the listing lead, pic, & some of the info on Little Egypt!
+Thanks to group member Richard Drurey, manager of Consigned To The Forgotten and Photos By RWD, for providing the listing lead, pic, and some of the info on Little Egypt!

 Classification: ghost town

-Location: Liberty Township, Delaware County – On Chapman Rd along the Olentangy River between US 23 (Columbus Pike) & Hyatts Rd
+Location: Liberty Township, Delaware County – On Chapman Rd along the Olentangy River between US 23 (Columbus Pike) and Hyatts Rd

 GPS coordinates: 40.230392, -83.061982

 Later in 1844, a new grist mill was built in town along the Olentangy River.
-It was purchased by George Beiber (1803 – 1854) & Mary (Rahn) Beiber in 1848.
-Their sons James Beiber (1830 – 1905) & Henry Beiber (1835 – 1917) took over the mill production after their father died.
+It was purchased by George Beiber (1803 – 1854) and Mary (Rahn) Beiber in 1848.
+Their sons James Beiber (1830 – 1905) and Henry Beiber (1835 – 1917) took over the mill production after their father died.
 They added on to the wooden grist mill with a stone sawmill in 1877 but couldn’t keep up the payments on the debt owed for the expansion.
-The mill was auctioned off in 1889 & changed ownership several more times over the years.
-The wooden grist mill was destroyed in a fire but the stone mill still stands between Chapman Rd & the river about 1 & 1/2 miles south of US 23.
+The mill was auctioned off in 1889 and changed ownership several more times over the years.
+The wooden grist mill was destroyed in a fire but the stone mill still stands between Chapman Rd and the river about 1 1/2 miles south of US 23.

-The Crist Taver Millworks Boarding House was built in 1835 at 2966 Olentangy River Rd 2 miles north of the GPS coordinates & was added to the National Register Of Historic Places in 1994.
-George & Mary Beiber’s farmhouse is at 2010 Stratford Rd, Delaware, OH & was listed on the National register of Historic Places in 1991.
-The Beiber family was buried in Oak Grove Cemetery on Sandusky St in the City Of Delaware.
+The Crist Taver Millworks Boarding House was built in 1835 at 2966 Olentangy River Rd 2 miles north of the GPS coordinates and was added to the National Register of Historic Places in 1994.
+George and Mary Beiber’s farmhouse is at 2010 Stratford Rd, Delaware, OH and was listed on the National Register of Historic Places in 1991.
+The Beiber family was buried in Oak Grove Cemetery on Sandusky St in the City of Delaware.